What is Bladder Prolapse?

 Connective Tissue Disorders

-Certain connective tissue disorders can lead to weakness of the collagen fibers, so much that the pelvic supports are already unnaturally thin.
+Certain connective tissue disorders can lead to laxity of the collagen fibers, so much that the pelvic supports are compromised.
 These congenital disorders include joint hypermobility syndrome, Marfan syndrome, and Ehlers-Danlos syndrome.

 Smoking